acquitelol/simplex/README.md

 ### ♡ **Why does this exist?**

-I came across [this](https://www.math.cmu.edu/~bkell/pivot.html) recently, as I need a basic solver for `Simplex Tableau` questions.
+I came across [this](https://www.math.cmu.edu/~bkell/pivot.html) recently, as I needed a basic solver for `Simplex Tableau` questions.

 It's simple and allows for manual pivoting, which is exactly what I needed - except there were some issues: